zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 Before generating LODs some steps need to be follow:

-- set the number of LOD by adding the correct number under the *LOD 0 (set as)* button;
+- set the number of LODs by entering the correct value under the *LOD 0 (set as)* button;
 - select the *Pad* option to activate the *Paddin ratio* for LOD creation;
 - set the *Decimation ratio*;
 - set the *Resolution* of the baked texture;